If you are joining us for the first time…

 Please make sure your cycle is in a roadworthy condition.
 There are many independent cycle shops in East Yorkshire if you require their help, and although there be many willing hands to assist with any mechanical problems during our rides, all participants should carry a basic toolkit or multitool, replacement inner tubes, puncture repair kit, and a pump.
 You are more likely to enjoy the rides during bad weather if your bike is equipped with mudguards and you carry a cycling waterproof jacket.

-All our rides are planned and led by experienced cyclists mostly on quiet rural roads and lanes.
-More information is available from the ride leaders whose phone numbers are included in the rides lists or from the runs secretary.
+All our rides are planned by experienced cyclists, mostly on quiet rural roads and lanes.
+More information is available from the ride coordinator at firstname.lastname@example.org.

 Sunday rides are usually all-day rides (with an option to return direct from the morning coffee stop) and in winter months aim to get back before dark.
 We aim never to leave anybody behind, but it is less stressful if you can estimate the sort of pace that's comfortable.
 It's difficult to be precise about pace because it depends on various things (weather, terrain and the particular cyclists), but as a guide (actual riding pace on level terrain, not including stops) here are the estimated speeds of the three groups: